Giovana Canali

-Giovana Canali (born February 12, 2006) is a Brazilian college soccer player who plays as a forward for the Miami Hurricanes.
+Giovana Canali (born 12 February 2006) is a Brazilian college soccer player who plays as a forward for the Virginia Cavaliers.
+She previously played for the Miami Hurricanes.

 Early life

 Originally from Fortaleza, Canali began playing football with her brother and other boys when she was two.
 At school, she made the boys' futsal team when she was six, and in fourth grade, she created a girls' team when other parents did not want her to keep playing with boys.
-Canali and her family moved to Boca Raton, Florida, when she was ten, where she played on organized girls' teams for the first time.
+When she was ten, Canali and her family moved to Boca Raton, Florida, where she played on organized girls' teams for the first time.
 She earned ECNL all-conference honors three times while playing for FC Prime.
-She also played high school soccer at West Boca, receiving all-county honors all four years and scoring 52 goals in 31 games over her last two seasons.
+She also played high school soccer at West Boca Raton Community High School, receiving all-county honors all four years and scoring 52 goals in 31 games over her last two seasons.

 College career

 Canali scored a team-leading 9 goals in 17 appearances for the Miami Hurricanes in her freshman season in 2024.
 She was named to the Atlantic Coast Conference all-freshman team and was named third-team All-ACC, making her Miami's first all-conference player in six years.
+After missing her entire sophomore season after tearing her anterior cruciate ligament (ACL), she transferred to the Virginia Cavaliers.